uwciso/browser-security/solutions.md

 ```
 <script src="https://code.jquery.com/jquery-3.3.1.min.js" integrity="sha384-tsQFqpEReu7ZLhBV2VZlAu7zcOV+rXbYlF2cqB8txI/8aZajjp4Bqd+V6D5IgvKT" crossorigin="anonymous"></script>
 ```
 This is a CORS request, since a `crossorigin="anonymous"` attribute is included on the script tag, and the jQuery CDN provided an  `Access-Control-Allow-Origin: *` header.
-You can verify CORS by inspecting the request for the presence of an "Origin" header.
+You can verify CORS by inspecting the request for the presence of an `Origin` header.

 ### (2)
 To verify that the script has been blocked because its integrity value doesn't match, you can: